-For example: A credit card issuers will go to the credit bureaus and ask them for a list of all consumers who have a credit score between 680-700 and did not have any late payments within the last 12 months and had no recent opened accounts.
+For example: A credit card issuer will go to the credit bureaus and ask them for a list of all consumers who have a credit score between 680-700 and did not have any late payments within the last 12 months and had no recent opened accounts.
 The credit bureaus will provide the credit card issuer with a list of people who meet these conditions.
 The credit card issuers will then mail a credit card offer to all consumers on the prescreened list.

-Many banks offer online tools where you can check if you’re pre-qualified as well.
+Many banks offer online tools where you can check if you’re pre-qualified.
 The credit card issuer will ask you for some basic information.
 Then they will do a soft pull to check your credit report.
 A soft pull does not affect your credit score in any way.

 Being pre-qualified or pre-selected does not guarantee that you will be approved.
 We discussed above that if you received the offer in the mail then the credit card issuers do have an obligation to approve you as long as your credit score did not change.
 But the banks can still claim that your income, housing expense, etc. does not meet their requirements.
 Pre-approved is a much stronger language and is usually used only when the banks really feel that they will approve your credit card application.

 When it comes to online tools, some of them are more accurate and some of them are less.
-Discover and Capital One, are the banks I usually found to be pretty accurate.
-I do not have enough experience with the other banks to be able to comment (data points will be appreciated in the comments).
+Discover I usually found to be pretty accurate but the others, based on my experience, are not accurate.
 In either case, you should always take it with a grain of salt.
 Being pre-qualified does not guarantee your approval, and not being pre-qualified does not guarantee you will be declined.